investor.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Why trust us?
 Investor.com has no financial relationship with any of the credit card providers whose products we analyze and review.
 Our opinions are based solely on data and our own extensive independent research — that means unbiased guidance for consumers.
 Rewards cards in our cashback credit card calculator are listed in descending order according to how much money they pay out annually based on the inputs.

-Credit One’s 2% cashback rate on gas, groceries and cell/’net/cable bills comes thisclose to making you forget about the card’s limitations.
+Credit One’s 2% rewards rate on gas, groceries and cell/’net/cable bills comes thisclose to making you forget about the card’s limitations, the biggest of which is earning 0% cash back on purchases outside of the bonus categories.

 The basics: Earn 2% cash back rewards on eligible purchases of gas, grocery, and internet, cable, satellite TV and mobile phone services.
 Automatically get up to 10% More Cash Back Rewards from participating merchants.
 Free online access to your Experian credit score.
 (Enrollment required.)